-Even you’re sharing other people’s content, add UTM tracking to links, because it will help webmaster and you will get attention.
+Even if you’re sharing other people’s content, add UTM tracking to links because it will help the webmaster, and you will get attention.

-Another beneficial feature is “Suggested Hashtags.”
-As you know adding relevant, popular hashtags to your posts will increase organic reach and also get more likes, retweets, and traffic to your website.
+Another beneficial feature is “Saved Hashtags.”
+Adding relevant, popular hashtags to your posts will increase organic reach and get more likes, retweets, and traffic to your website.

 Publish Articles on your blog

-This is kind of a similar feature to “reblog” in Tumblr.
-Even though Reblogs are an essential factor to increase traffic and followers in Tumblr, publishing other’s content on your website or blog isn’t recommended as it could damage your SEO performance due to duplicate content issue (learn more about Google Panda to examine more about duplicate content and SEO).
+This is kind of a similar feature to “reblog” on Tumblr.
+Even though Reblogs are essential to increase traffic and followers on Tumblr, publishing other’s content on your website or blog isn’t recommended as it could damage your SEO performance due to duplicate content issues.
+Learn more about Google Panda to examine more about duplicate content and SEO

 However, it won’t make a big difference if your blog is built on a platform like Medium or Tumblr.

-I will talk about this feature in Content Curation section.
+I will talk about this feature in the Content Curation section.

 Note: Content curation and content duplication are two different topics.

-Currently, there are nine content categories.
-They are…
+Currently, there are twelve default curated topic categories.

-If you want something specific to be organized in your ContentStudio Content Discovery dashboard, creating “custom topics” is the best way for it.
+If you want something specific to be organized in your ContentStudio Content Discovery dashboard, creating “custom topics” is the best way.

 Here are a few custom topics I’ve created for my reading and content publishing.